cmdalbem/portfolio/src/pages/ciclomapa/index.md

 # Promoting

-I was also responsible for designing social media posts that would highlight the different features.
-These included posts in Instagram, Facebook, Linkedin, Twitter, etc.
+I was also responsible for designing social media posts highlighting the different features.
+These included posts on Instagram, Facebook, Linkedin, and Twitter

 ```grid|1
 ![](./final_rj.png)